usnistgov/oscal-xproc3/README.md

 Testing is a central focus of this initiative.
 See [TESTING.md](./TESTING.md).

-Some repository-wide testing, not for functionality but other requirements, in the [testing](./testing) directory.
+Some repository-wide testing, not for functionality but for other requirements, is maintained in the [testing](./testing) directory.

 ## Contact information